AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 ![](https://cdn.acedata.cloud/x8xql1.png)

-Click to run, and you will immediately get a result like the following:
+Click to run, and you will find that an immediate result is obtained, as follows:

 ```
 {